tazrian-amin/OptiMeal/README.md

 - **Revenue-First Approach**: Existing platforms prioritize restaurant profits over student affordability

 **Why OptiMeal?**
 OptiMeal was born from real frustration.
-Instead of building another app that maximizes restaurant revenue, we created a solution that puts students first - with budget filtering, simplified choices, and time-efficient ordering that respects our financial constraints and academic schedules.
+Instead of building another app that maximizes restaurant revenue, we created a solution that puts budget-conscious users first - with budget filtering, simplified choices, and time-efficient ordering that respects financial constraints and busy schedules.

 ---